UW-APL-EIS/vmvols-java/README.md

 # Model

 The primary vmvols module.
-Contains pure Java parsers for .vdi and .vmdk file formats, as so enables access to virtual disk content with the VM powered off.
+Contains pure Java parsers for .vdi and .vmdk file formats, and so enables access to virtual disk content with the VM powered off.
 Indeed no VirtualBox/VMware software need be present at all.
 The primary classes in this module are probably